LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** False

 **Description:** A binary True/False to indicate whether crews should only work during daylight hours.
-If False, crews work the number of hours specified by the [max_workday](#max_workday) input variable used for each method.
-If True, crews work the shorter of either [max_workday](#max_workday) or the number of daylight hours calculated using the PyEphem package in python using latitude, longitude of each site, for each day of the year.
+If False, crews work the number of hours specified by the [max_workday](#max_workday-mobile-parameter) input variable used for each method.
+If True, crews work the shorter of either [max_workday](#max_workday-mobile-parameter) or the number of daylight hours calculated using the PyEphem package in python using latitude, longitude of each site, for each day of the year.

 **Notes on acquisition:** Acquisition is automated using required latitude and longitude coordinates for each facility (see infrastructure_file input) at each time step.

 **Notes of caution:** In most cases, True and False will yield similar results.
 Use of daylight constraints should be considered for companies that do not wish to deploy crews in the dark for safety reasons, especially for locations at high latitudes during winter months (e.g., Northern Alberta).
 However, this functionality should not be used to determine whether sunlight is available for passive remote sensing methods or other technologies that require sunlight operate, as the sun has already set when civil twilight occurs (see obs.horizon).
 Solar flux will vary with topography and cloud cover (use ERA5 data).

-### &lt;surveys_per_year&gt; _(propagating parameter)_
+### &lt;surveys_per_year&gt; _(propagating parameter)_ _(mobile parameter)_

 **Data type:**  Numeric (Integer)